callum-jones19/leadlight/notes.md

       of `unsafe` to a single line of code in the repository.
 Even though it's only used in the testing modules, I definitely don't want it to exist in every test.
+   5. This is now done.
+It expects you to pass in a reference to a `Vec` representation of the buffer, which is then fed into the unsafe code that creates a Buffer and feeds in the slices to it.
+That way, we don't have to deal with lifetimes, etc., and we also get more flexibility between tests in what length of buffer we pass in.
 10. At this stage, the compiled .so/.dll/etc. file actually works.
 However, in order for it to work, it needs to be renamed into a .vst3 file, and then DAWs will recognise it and allow you to import it.
 This seems clunky though - we want to figure out a proper way to automatically compile it into a proper VST3 file.
     1. See [this](https://steinbergmedia.github.io/vst3_dev_portal/pages/Technical+Documentation/Locations+Format/Plugin+Format.html?highlight=.vst3%20file#for-the-windows-platform)
-    link for an explanation of how we can actually bundle this into a VST3 file
+       link for an explanation of how we can actually bundle this into a VST3 file.
+    2. I want to briefly pause this though to focus a bit more on testing.